5 Apps Every Student Pilot Needs in 2026

 Integration with Other Study Materials

 Prepware works best when combined with traditional study materials and instructor-led ground school.
+I wrote a practice question workbook for the PPL knowledge test that pairs well with Prepware — it fills the gap between watching videos and actually drilling yourself in exam format.
 The app reinforces concepts learned elsewhere and helps identify areas needing additional attention from instructors or textbooks.

 4. CloudAhoy: Flight Analysis and Improvement